-Fields that have an asterisk () next to them means that they must be answered.
+Fields that have an asterisk (\) next to them means that they must be answered.
 Word limits are provided for each section.
 You will be unable to submit the form if the word limits are exceeded for any section.
 Registrant means the person filling out the form.

-1. Review title.
+1. \ Review title.

-A Literature Review of Cesarean Sections in Sierra Leone
+Give the title of the review in English A Literature Review of Cesarean Sections in Sierra Leone